| Many Systems Administrators that

 projects, such as the Email Server, are actually EASIER (and

 quicker) to install than it's commercial equivalents.
+Myth: Open Source is

+difficult to use.
 Fact: Again, Anything can

 be difficult to user.
 And again the RH Server